rcompos/cowsaid/README.md

-# CAAS
+# Cowsayer

-Cowsay-As-A-Service (CAAS) is an application to display cowsay.
+Cowsayer is an application to display cowsay as a service (Cowsayer).

 ```
    ~~~~~~~~~~~~~~~~~~~~~~~
  (   Cowsay-As-A-Service   )
    ~~~~~~~~~~~~~~~~~~~~~~~
           \   ^__^
            \  (oo)\_______